Charm City Meadworks was born out of a love of adventure and learning.

 Co-owner James Boicourt began keeping bees in college where he took graduate-level entomology classes.
 When his hives produced way more honey than excepted, he decided to try to use some of the excess honey to make alcohol.
 The experiment worked and a hobby was born.

-After college, his love for the water led him to a job at the Chesapeake Bay Maritime Museum, where he met fellow brew enthusiast and future co-owner Andrew Geffken.
-As they dreamed and schemed of investing in a new business, mead grew from an annual Viking party to a full-fledged business, seeking to show the world that the oldest alcoholic beverage in history is still relevant, and more importantly, still just as delicious.
+After college, James’s love for the water led him to a job at the Chesapeake Bay Maritime Museum, where he met fellow brew enthusiast and future co-owner Andrew Geffken.
+Andrew had been working environmental consultant desk-jobs, but dreamed of starting a brewing business.

 See who we are, and what everyone has to say about us, below.